halalbit/halalbit/README.md

-I am a cs student at Paris Diredot, passionate by maths, philosophy and sports.
+I am a cs student at Paris Diderot, passionate by maths, philosophy and sports.
 I'm willing to make my existence meaningful
 <!--
 **halalbit/halalbit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.